Data Tests¶

 SELECT ...

-Custom tests are defined in their own task group called tests
+We can also define custom tests in their own task group called tests

 (defining tasks in an arbitrary test